Further Revised; 6/24/14

 “My hammer corals having been growing like crazy.
 I started with 2 polyps and they’ve split into 7-8 polyps now in less than a year.
 I have a leather mushroom on the other side that was pretty good sized when I got it but has about doubled in size in the 6 months or so I’ve had it.”

-TMC also now utilizes the newest patented XT-E Blue un-lensed emitters in their AquaBeam Fiji Blue Fixture (pictured above), which is an excellent compliment to the Marine White or even the AquaBeam Reef Blue for a very nice full blue spectrum, specifically for enhancing the fluorecence of corals (the EcoTech Radion does a nice job here too mixing blues).
+TMC also now utilizes the newest patented XT-E Deep Blue 450nm un-lensed emitters in their AquaBeam Fiji Blue Fixture (pictured above), which is an excellent compliment to the Marine White or even the AquaBeam Reef Blue for a very nice full blue spectrum, specifically for enhancing the fluorecence of corals.
+Notwithstanding, the EcoTech Radion does a nice job here too mixing blues.

 Mini 400 & 500: